 Where the Company purchases its own share capital, the consideration paid, which includes any directly attributable costs, is recognised as a deduction from equity shareholders' funds through the Company's reserves.
 When such shares are subsequently sold or re-issued to the market any consideration received, net of any directly attributable incremental transaction costs, is recognised as an increase in equity shareholders' funds through the share capital account.
-Shares held in treasury are excluded from calculations when determining NAV per share as detailed in note 14.
+Shares held in treasury are excluded from calculations when determining NAV per share.